-The Tiltrotor Test Rig (TTR) is a new NASA facility for testing full-scale proprotors.
+The Tiltrotor Test Rig (TTR) is a new NASA asset for testing full-scale proprotors.
 The first test campaign in the National Full-Scale Aerodynamics Facility (NFAC) concluded in November 2018.
-The wind-tunnel test included vertical climb conditions; that is, axial flow at low airspeeds (true hover is not possible in the NFAC).
-The rotor tested was the Bell Model 699, a 609 rotor modified specifically for wind-tunnel testing.
+The wind-tunnel test included vertical climb conditions simulated by axial flow at low airspeeds (true hover is not possible in the NFAC).
+The rotor tested was the Bell Model 699, an AW609 rotor modified specifically for wind-tunnel testing.
 The rotor was tested under a variety of NFAC configurations, some unprecedented and unique to vertical climb.
-Researchers must understand the differences in configuration if they are to make proper use of the data.
-This paper presents results for several different test configurations, including assessments of data quality.
+This paper presents results for all test configurations applicable to vertical climb, including assessments of data quality.
 Comparisons with earlier tests of a similar rotor, the 0.656-scale Joint Vertical Experimental (JVX) rotor, are included to provide additional insights into rotor and wind tunnel behavior.